ashhw/TeamsAACQTools/README.md

 The module can be used to take the "RGSConfig.zip" file from Skype for Business and convert it into an Excel workbook that can be used to build the configuration in Teams.

+NOTE: Only supports Powershell 7.0 and above.
+## Installation
+1. Download the module from the github repository.
+2. Copy the TeamsAACQTools folder into your PowerShell module repository on your local workstation.
+3. Open PowerShell and run "Import-Module TeamsAACQTools".

 ## Import-NasAACQData
 Build Excel workbook by specifying the Resource Account UPN prefix
 ```powershell